Magnetism in Gemstones

 Picks Up with a Magnet

-A rare example of solid metal copper inclusions occurring simultaneously with dispersed copper ions within a single gem is shown below.
+A rare example of solid metal copper inclusions occurring simultaneously along with dispersed copper ions within a single gem is shown below.
 This Chalcedony gem from Bolivia contains relatively large visible inclusions of native copper that reach the surface and have a coppery metallic sheen.
 The blue body color of the gem is derived from copper ions (Cu2+) in solid solution, probably within microscopic inclusions of Chrysocolla dispersed throughout the Chalcedony.
 The black inclusions are unidentified.
-This allochromatic gem is diamagnetic.
+As expected, this allochromatic gem is diamagnetic.

 Native Copper and Ionic Copper